 9.Click Next to begin the import.

 Importing Contributions in Edited Books

 Excel files containing edited books and contributions in edited books have to be amended with two additional columns before they can be imported correctly.

-- Insert another column in order to enter the ID or ISBN number of the respective edited books (see screenshot below: column L, label In).
+•Insert another column in order to enter the ID or ISBN number of the respective edited books (see screenshot below: column B).